The Initiation of Sarah: Synopsis

 The film opens with Sarah (Kay Lenz), a painfully shy young woman, and her beautiful sister Patty (Morgan Brittany) playing on the beach at sunset.
 Patty wanders off to play in the surf with a young man, only for him to try to force himself on her.
-After a moment the man recoils and it is implied that Sarah has used telekinesis to save Patty.
-The film then cuts to the two sisters driving to college.
-On the way there Patty and Sarah discuss plans for the two of them to join Alpha Nu Sigma (ΑΝΣ) as their mother was a member of the sorority.
-Sarah points out that she (Sarah) is adopted and that Patty is their mother's only biological child, as she was adopted shortly after she was born.
+After a moment, the man recoils and it is implied Sarah has used telekinesis to save Patty.
+The scene shifts to the two sisters driving to college.
+On the way, Patty and Sarah discuss plans for both of them to join Alpha Nu Sigma (ΑΝΣ), as their mother had been a member.
+Sarah points out that she (Sarah) was adopted shortly after she was born and that Patty is their mother's only biological child.
+Their mother also seems to favor Patty over Sarah.

-Once at the campus the two girls attend a rush week party at ΑΝΣ.
-Patty is instantly welcomed into the sorority's clique while Sarah is directed to the nearby Phi Epsilon Delta (ΦΕΔ) house, as they do not view her as a potential candidate.
-The sisters both go to the ΦΕΔ house, where they are met with a general lack of enthusiasm from almost all of the girls other than Mouse (Tisa Farrow), an awkward and shy young woman who is instantly drawn to Sarah.
-After rush week is over Patty is overjoyed to get into ΑΝΣ, but is somewhat hurt when she discovers that not only did Sarah not get in, but that ΑΝΣ president Jennifer (Morgan Fairchild) insists that Patty not speak to Sarah, as she was accepted into ΦΕΔ.
-This causes friction between the two sisters, as Sarah is frustrated at Patty's reluctant willingness to follow Jennifer's orders.
+Once on campus, the girls attend a rush week party at ΑΝΣ.
+Patty is instantly welcomed into the sorority's clique.
+Because the ΑΝΣ girls do not view Sarah as a potential candidate, she is directed to the refreshment table and abandoned before being told to visit the nearby Phi Epsilon Delta (ΦΕΔ) house.
+The sisters both go to ΦΕΔ, where they are met with a general lack of enthusiasm from almost all the girls other than Mouse (Tisa Farrow), an awkward and shy young woman who is instantly drawn to Sarah.
+After rush week is over, Patty is overjoyed to get into ΑΝΣ, but is somewhat hurt when she discovers that not only did Sarah not get in, but ΑΝΣ president Jennifer (Morgan Fairchild) insists Patty not speak to Sarah, who was accepted into ΦΕΔ.
+This causes friction between the sisters, as Sarah is frustrated at Patty's reluctant willingness to follow Jennifer's orders.